• Home

 Preparing for a contested divorce after being served divorce papers

+The reality is that contested divorce matters are hard, and complicated, and can destroy people if they are not protected.
 At the very least, you need to speak with a divorce lawyer to discuss your rights and get assistance with filing your own documents if you cannot afford an attorney.

 That being said, you need an attorney, even if you have to borrow money to pay for one (most also take credit cards, and while not ideal, may be an option).

 I know it is expensive, but having a dedicated and experienced family law attorney is worth it when there are contested matters/issues.
+There is also a possibility that your attorney will ask that your spouse pay (or repay) for your attorney fees.

-It is the job of the attorney to get everything they can for their client, and not responding or going in without knowledgeable representation will hurt you in the long run.
+It is the job of the divorce attorney to get everything they can for their client, and not responding or going in without knowledgeable representation will hurt you in the long run.

 You need to take quick and swift action to ensure that you, your assets (including retirement), and your children are protected.